bavc/avaa/_artifacts/pilot_tone.md

 tags: [Analog, Audio, Video, Film, Open Reel Tape, Hum, Synchronization]
 ---

 Pilot tone, a precursor of SMPTE time code, is typically encountered when working with open reel audio used in film or video production.
-The tone is a 50 or 60 Hz signal sent from a motion picture camera and recorded on one track of the tape (not to be confused with [[Hum]]); during production, it was used for synchronizing tape playback to picture by matching the camera speed.<ref>White, G. D. (2005.). ''The audio dictionary'' (3rd ed.).
+The tone is a 50 or 60 Hz signal sent from a motion picture camera and recorded on one track of the tape (not to be confused with [Hum]({{ site.baseurl }}/artifacts/hum_and_buzz.html)); during production, it was used for synchronizing tape playback to picture by matching the camera speed.(White, G. D. (2005.). ''The audio dictionary'' (3rd ed.).
 Seattle : University of Washington Press. (p.
-291)</ref> Crosstalk is reduced by recording the tone 180 degrees out of phase with respect to the program so that it will cancel out during playback.<br/>
+291)) Crosstalk is reduced by recording the tone 180 degrees out of phase with respect to the program so that it will cancel out during playback.

 Numerous sync tone systems have been developed over time.
-More detail on these can be found in EBU-Tech 3086.<ref>[http://tech.ebu.ch/docs/tech/tech3095.pdf‎| EBU-TECH 3085]</ref><br/>
+More detail on these can be found in EBU-Tech 3086.[EBU-TECH 3085](http://tech.ebu.ch/docs/tech/tech3095.pdf‎))

 * The Pilot Tone system
 * The Perfectone system